 It is equally important to appreciate that definitions surrounding what we call development are equally fraught and demanding, and also involve complex boundaries, notably with humanitarian action and peacebuilding.
 Understandings of what constitutes development and what is good and bad are contested and change over time.
 It is telling that the World Bank recently dropped use of the term “developing” countries because the distinction between “developing” and “developed” countries is no longer clear, any more than using the term “third world” is meaningful today, long after the “second” world took on very new forms.

 The focus in this chapter is on institutions and their practical roles.
 A wide variety of institutions inspired by different religious traditions and communities are directly engaged in development programs.
 Many are prominent in debates and action involving development and humanitarian affairs.
-This includes notably the large group of organizations affiliated with or inspired by religious communities that work transnationally (Caritas Internationalis, World Vision, Islamic Relief, for example) or at national and community levels (Marshall 2013; see also Marshall 2017a).
+This includes notably the large group of organizations affiliated with or inspired by religious communities that work transnationally (Caritas Internationalis, World Vision, Islamic Relief Worldwide, for example) or at national and community levels (Marshall 2013; see also Marshall 2017a).
 A far larger group of religious congregational structures like the Vatican, Islamic education systems, or Buddhist sanghas, play significant roles as do spiritual movements like the Community of Sant’Egidio, and the Ramakrishna movement.
-Interfaith organizations like Religions for Peace, and intrafaith or ecumenical bodies like the World Council of Churches engage directly on various issues and aspire to leadership and coordination roles.
+Interfaith organizations like Religions for Peace and United Religions Initiative, and intrafaith or ecumenical bodies like the World Council of Churches engage directly on various issues and aspire to leadership and coordination roles.
 Individually and collectively these institutions bring substantial assets and resources to development, humanitarian, and peacebuilding work, and many engage in partnerships with international and national institutions, public and private.

 Global agendas, religious involvement